 Choosing the best Honda car

-Honda also majors on interior space, with all of its models offering clever solutions like the 'magic seat' system and practically shaped luggage areas.
+Honda majors on interior space, with all of its models offering clever solutions such the 'magic seat' system and practically shaped luggage areas.

 The Jazz is a case in point here.
 Despite being the size of a Ford Fiesta on the outside, it has the sort of space inside that you'd expect in cars of a much larger class.
 You can say the same about the Civic, too.

 The Civic and CR-V are constructed at Honda's UK manufacturing plant in Swindon.

 Now you're up to speed with Honda and its cars, take a look at our new and used car reviews.